Weiss Architecture Studio

 Quis autem vel eum iure reprehenderit qui in ea voluptate velit esse quam nihil molestiae lorem.

-What was once a casket manufacturing facility 100 years ago is being transformed into a multifamily housing development.
+What was once a casket manufacturing facility 100 years ago has been transformed into a multifamily housing development.
 In the early 1920s, the St. Paul Casket Company occupied this historic concrete and stucco building with its prominent 104-foot-tall central tower along University Avenue.
 In 2021, the St. Paul Casket Company building was listed on the National Register of Historic Places.

-The approximate $25.0 million adaptive reuse development is Twelve-22 and offers 55 one- and two-bedroom affordable apartments with several amenities.
-The 55,500-square foot, four-story building is constructed of cast-in-place concrete columns, beams and floor/roof system.
-Exterior walls are clay tile with plaster on the interior and stucco on the exterior, and windows are single-pane steel sash.
+Twelve22 is a $25.0 million (approximate) adaptive reuse development that offers 55 one—and two-bedroom affordable apartments with several amenities.
+The 55,500-square foot, four-story building is constructed of cast-in-place concrete columns, beams, and a floor/roof system.
+Exterior walls are clay tile with plaster on the interior, stucco on the exterior and single-pane steel sash windows.

-The existing freight lift shaft was repurposed for the use of a mechanical shaft and two new passenger elevators.
-There are two interior loading docks on the east side.
-Both docks were infilled with granular fill and new slab was poured to tie into the existing floor slab.
+The freight lift shaft was repurposed for a mechanical shaft and two new passenger elevators.
+On the east side, there are two interior loading docks.
+Both docks were infilled with granular fill, and a new slab was poured to tie into the existing floor slab.
 The exterior walls were infilled with reinforced concrete and stucco to blend in with the existing walls.
 Work in the building also included a new rooftop addition for additional units and all new roofing with upgraded tapered insulation to meet code.

 Water and salt contributed to extensive chemical damage over many years of water leaking through or saturating the concrete.
-This chemical damage caused the reinforcing to rust and expand which spalled the concrete face of the slab, beams and walls.
+This chemical damage caused the reinforcing to rust and expand, which spalled the concrete face of the slab, beams, and walls.
 Options to repair or replace were offered and priced by the contractor and the replacement option was chosen.
-New reinforced concrete walls have been designed to be poured inside of the existing walls to support a new clear spanning reinforced concrete slab.
-On the north side, new reinforced concrete columns and beams will support the slab.
+New reinforced concrete walls have been designed to be poured inside the existing walls to support a new clear-spanning reinforced concrete slab.
+New reinforced concrete columns and beams will support the slab on the north side.
 The wall on the east side will be replaced with a new masonry wall due to extensive damage around existing openings.
 Also, the exterior loading dock on the southeast corner of the building was removed due to underground piping access and will be replaced with masonry retaining walls and a structural slab to form a new patio area.

 LOCATION